Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-06.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: c867ec4d8728d51640e7e53f295b9a7944e29aa7e7f535499151c44d0a3b029a
+hash: a5353cc85460e9afd886aa542e2f2f25d99a36d418d34035f62d57773482d1b6
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Сетевые educational программы` (module on IP for universities).
+In the framework of the practical part of the course you will have developed end-to-end example: application «Network educational program» (module on IP for universities).
 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.

 ## General description of the subject area